ampt-templates/angular/README.md

 ## Build

 Run `ampt build` or `build` in the Ampt shell to build the project.
 The build artifacts will be stored in the `static/` directory.
-This is modified from the default Angular CLI build command, which stores the build artifacts in the `dist/` directory, storing in `static/` allows Ampt to serve the static files from the root of the domain.
+This is modified from the default Angular build config, which stores the build artifacts in the `dist/` directory, storing in `static/` allows Ampt to serve the static files from the root of the domain.

 ## Running unit tests